selfnatiq/v3/content/pages/mems.md

 > _something remembered from the past._

-Over the years I've published a few dozen articles — some more noteworthy than others.

-Here are some of my latest:
+Here are some of my latest articles: